tpayne/kubernetes-examples/YAML/Argocd/README.md

 Notes
 -----
 - These scripts are only for demo purposes and have not been vetted for production use
+- The script was developed on Mac and may not work on other OSs
 - https://argo-cd.readthedocs.io/en/stable/getting_started/
 - https://github.com/argoproj/argocd-example-apps
 - https://argo-cd.readthedocs.io/en/stable/